Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Dosage:

 The standard dose was 250 mg of NR, while the high dose was 500 mg.
-The study aimed to assess the impact on liver fat and other biomarkers related to liver function.
+The study aimed to assess the impact on liver fat and related biomarkers.

 Results: